dekuNukem/RGBeeb/README.md

 ![Alt text](photos/tv.png)

-* A common sight in school computer labs, it introduced a whole generation to computing, and inspired many bright minds in related fields.
+* A common sight in school computer labs, it introduced a whole generation to computing, and inspired many bright minds.

 * Acorn went on to develop the **Acorn RISC Machine**, or [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) in short (Yes, *that* ARM), which are now found in virtually all smartphones, 32-bit microcontrollers, and even desktop PCs.